 Yes!
 Making vegan cinnamon rolls refined sugar-free is actually pretty easy!
 Just sub the sugar in the dough and in the filling with coconut sugar or maple sugar.
 It's really important to use a granulated sugar for the right texture here.

-Unfortunately, not really.
+Unfortunately, not with this recipe.
 Gluten formation is super important for this recipe.
 You could try making them with a gluten-free flour mix, but I will be totally honest that they will not rise and proof as they are are intended to.

 For this recipe, I do not recommend baking in a smaller pan.
 Otherwise, your cinnamon rolls will likely pop out as they will be too smushed in the pan.
 However, you could definitely bake these in a larger 9*13 inch baking dish.
 In that case, you will want to cut the cinnamon rolls into more thinner slices to fill the pan and they will cook faster (likely 20-28 minutes).